 —Jurian Hughes, Kripalu School of Yoga teacher trainer

 Over time, my sense of the practice of Kripalu Yoga has gotten simpler and, at the same time, more profound.
 My practice has connected me more with nature, which wasn’t something I expected to happen.
 It provides inspiration, grounding, and context for the practice.
 Kripalu is also a unique gathering place, a platform where people can connect and feel a sense of belonging.

-—Randal Williams, senior faculty member
+—Randal Williams, faculty member

 The Kripalu Sanctuary is hushed, with only an occasional soft snore in the air.
 A repetitive chant plays softly on the sound system, holding us gently in its arms.
 The Inner Quest Intensive guests are in deep relaxation, stretched out across the floor, tucked under their blankets.
 After two days of introspection, of living yoga, they are deeply relaxing, resting, drawing on passive grace.
 I watch and breathe.
 Several staff members sit in meditation, sentinels of peace, scattered throughout the room.
 Peace, possibility, community, and hope abound in the room, tangible in our resting, collective breath.
 Thirty-four individuals bonded as one.
 One breath, one unit, one community of healing and heart.

 —Aruni Nan Futuronsky, life coach and 35-year teacher